What Is a Bridge Loan Line of Credit?

 | Admin overhead | Per loan | One facility, multiple uses |

-Bridge lines of credit are typically priced similarly to standard bridge loans — 8 to 12% interest on drawn amounts, with a commitment fee on the undrawn capacity.
-Terms vary but are usually 12 to 36 months, with renewal options.
-Interest accrues only on amounts drawn.
+Bridge lines typically carry 8 to 12% interest on drawn amounts, with commitment fees on undrawn capacity.
+Standard terms span 12 to 36 months with renewal options.
+Interest accrues only on drawn balances.

-Lenders look for borrower track record, portfolio quality, and demonstrated ability to manage short-term debt.
+Lenders evaluate borrower experience, portfolio quality, and short-term debt management capability.
 A clean exit record on prior bridge loans or flips is the strongest qualification signal.
-First-time borrowers can access individual bridge loans more easily than standing credit facilities — the line typically comes after a relationship is established.
+Newcomers typically access individual bridge loans more readily than standing facilities, which usually require an established relationship.